 There are 37,400 active wholesale and retail enterprises in Ireland.
-85% of those enterprises employ less than 10 people.
+Of those enterprises 85% employ less than 10 people.
 Overall, the sector employs 280,000 employees.
 72% of those jobs are based outside of Dublin, much higher than the ICT and financial services sectors, which, is less than 50%.